friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 ---
 layout: post
-title: "[CWE-502] Exploring the perils of implicit deserialization of a phar in PrestaShop (part 2)"
+title: "[CWE-502] Exploring the perils of implicit deserialization of a phar in PrestaShop prior to PHP 8.0 (part 2)"
 categories: research
 author:
 - 202-ecommerce.com